 So how long does Itch actually take to break the flea life cycle?

-If your pet is flea-free when you start treating them with Itch, the protection Itch offers is immediate.
-Even if fleas hop onto your pet, Itch will kill them fast and any eggs they lay will stay dormant forever.
+If your pet is flea-free when you start treating them with Itch Flea, the protection Itch offers is immediate.
+Even if fleas hop onto your pet, the pests will die quickly and any eggs they lay will stay dormant forever.

 If your pet has fleas already, the number of months it’ll take to be flea-free depends on the severity of your infestation.

 Fairly early infestations can be eradicated within a month or two, but if you’re dealing with something more extreme it could take three, or even four months to fully get on top of the little blighters.

 It will take time and patience – but you will get there.
 And it’s important to remember that there is no silver bullet that will eradicate them all in just one treatment.